henriqueholtz/Aws-Struggle/Produtcs/AWS Organizations.md

 - Share the reserved Amazon EC2 instances amongst the member AWS accounts
 - Billing alarms cannot, however, be triggered using Consolidated Billing.
 - Cost-benefit between accounts of Reserved Instances (RI) only if he/she launches his/her instances in the same Availability Zone (AZ) where another person purchased her Reserved Instances
+- Consolidated billing between EC2 RI (reserved instances) if they are in the same AZ.